What is the face value of a life insurance policy?

 • The face value of something is its financial worth in dollars.

-• Your life insurance policy’s face value is the death benefit amount you purchase.
-This is the amount your beneficiaries will be paid when you die.
+• Your life insurance policy’s face value is the coverage amount you purchase.
+This is the amount of money your beneficiaries will be paid when you die.

-The face value of life insurance is how much your policy is worth.
-It’s also how much life insurance money is paid out when the policyholder dies.
-Within your policy, it’s officially denoted as the death benefit.
+The face amount of life insurance is how much your policy is worth.
+It’s how much money is paid out when the policyholder dies.
+This is also called the death benefit.

 The exact face value of your life insurance policy will depend on how much coverage you bought.
-If you bought $1 million in life insurance coverage, your policy’s face value is $1 million, which is also how much your beneficiaries will receive if you die while your policy is active.
+If you bought $1 million in life insurance coverage, your policy’s face value is $1 million.

 To determine the right face value of your policy, account for covering the following expenses:

-Check out our coverage calculator below to get an idea of what face amount is best suited for your particular needs.
+Check out our life insurance coverage calculator to get an idea of what face amount is best suited for your particular needs.

-Insurers evaluate your financial justification for life insurance before they grant you coverage.
-This includes verifying that you’re eligible for the face amount of coverage you’re asking for based on your age, income, and assets.
+You must apply for a face amount that’s proportional to your financial responsibilities.
+Insurers evaluate your evidence of insurability before they grant you coverage.
+This means they’ll confirm you’re eligible for the face amount of coverage you’re asking for based on your age, income, and assets.

 Your income and age determine how much coverage you can get, though other factors (like the number of dependents you have) can justify some requests for a face value that isn’t proportionate to your net worth.

-The face value of a policy differs from the cash value, which is an investment-like component that supplements some whole life insurance policies.
+The face value of a policy differs from the cash value, which is an investment-like component included in permanent life insurance policies, like whole life insurance.

-While the cash value can accumulate over your policy’s term, it doesn’t increase a whole life insurance policy’s face value because it’s never added to the policy’s death benefit.
+• Cash value doesn’t increase a permanent life insurance policy’s face value because it’s not added to the policy’s death benefit.

-If you die and haven’t used the cash value, the funds go back to your insurance company, not your beneficiaries.
+If you die without using the cash value, the insurance company keeps those funds.
 Your beneficiaries only receive the death benefit after you die.

 Ready to shop for life insurance?

-Some riders pay out part of the death benefit while you’re still alive.
+Some riders pay out a portion of the death benefit while you’re still alive, under certain circumstances.

-If you have one of these riders as a part of your coverage and the need arises to use it, the money you get will be taken from the death benefit, changing the ultimate face value of your policy.
+If you added one of these riders on your policy and you qualify to file a claim, the money you get will be detracted from the death benefit.
+This will change the face value of your policy.

 Taking out a loan against the policy’s cash value

-If you have a whole life insurance policy with a cash value, how you utilize that cash value can impact the face value of your coverage.
-Most notably, this can happen if you take out a loan against your policy’s cash value and don’t repay the funds before you die.
+If you have a permanent life insurance policy with a cash value, how you use that cash value can impact the face value of your coverage.

-Because taking out a loan against your policy’s cash value can risk your family’s long-term financial security, using your life insurance policy for a loan should be a last resort.
+Because taking out a loan against your policy’s cash value can risk your family’s long-term financial security, using your life insurance policy for a loan should be a last resort in most cases.

 Lying on your life insurance application